phxgg/discord-music-bot/README.md

 ## TODO

+- [ ] Better error handling.
+For now, log errors in a file.
 - [ ] Better message handling
 - [ ] Lyrics command
 - More that I can't think of now...